Understanding Calories

 Estimate your daily energy expenditure

-Your body burns energy constantly: basal metabolism, digestion, physical activity, and thermogenesis.
-The total of these expenditures constitutes your TDEE (Total Daily Energy Expenditure).
-Knowing this number is the basis of any nutritional strategy.
+Your body spends energy constantly: basal metabolism, digestion, physical activity, and thermogenesis.
+The total of these expenditures is your TDEE (Total Daily Energy Expenditure).
+Knowing this number is the foundation of any nutritional strategy.

 3